abinit/abinit/doc/guide/new_user.md

 pseudopotentials and a planewave basis, or augmented plane waves, or even wavelets.

-Some possibilities of ABINIT go beyond Density Functional Theory, i.e. the many-body perturbation theory (GW approximation the Bethe-Salpether equation), Time-Dependent Density Functional Theory, Dynamical Mean-Field Theory, the Allen-Heine-Cardona theory to find temperature-dependent electronic structure.
+Some possibilities of ABINIT go beyond Density Functional Theory, i.e. the many-body perturbation theory (GW approximation the Bethe-Salpeter equation), Time-Dependent Density Functional Theory, Dynamical Mean-Field Theory, the Allen-Heine-Cardona theory to find temperature-dependent electronic structure.